GTA-UFRJ/sensingbus/README.md

 #### The Sensing Node

 Every sensing node is cabable of gathering data, storing and transmitting it to a Flushing node.
-To achieve that, this is the architecture of the Sensing Node:
+The Sensing Node follows an architecture presented on [1] and ilustrated here:

 <img src="img/sensing_node.png" alt="System layers" width="50%" height="50%" align="middle"/>